New Animated GRINCH Remake Shows “The Redemptive Power of Forgiveness”

 Movieguide®’s full review of THE GRINCH will be available soon!
 Keep checking back to our website and social media for all the latest on the new movie.

 In 2000, Jim Carrey played this green character under the direction of Ron Howard (CINDERELLA MAN), and before that, you may recall how Boris Karloff lent his talents to the animated Grinch story in its debut on screen.
 Re-runs of these two versions play continuously after Thanksgiving, but this year, Illumination’s THE GRINCH releases in theaters in early November.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!